odpi/specs/ODP-Runtime.md

 Best practices for ODP Platforms:

 -   ODP Platforms SHOULD avoid using randomized ports when possible.
 For example, the nodemanager RPC port SHOULD NOT use the default ‘0’ (or random) value.
-Using randomized ports makes security extremely difficult as well as makes some parts of Apache Hadoop function incorrectly.
+Using randomized ports may make firewall setup extremely difficult as well as makes some parts of Apache Hadoop function incorrectly.
+Be aware that users MAY change these port numbers.

 Compatibility
 -------------

 OPD Compatible Applications must follow these guidelines:

--   Applications needed a different version of Java other than the one pointed to by JAVA\_HOME, MUST NOT change the ODP Platform’s JAVA\_HOME setting.
+-   Applications that need a different version of Java other than the one pointed to by JAVA\_HOME, MUST NOT change the ODP Platform’s JAVA\_HOME setting.
 Instead, they SHOULD set it appropriately for their specific code as appropriate.

 -   Applications SHOULD get the Java version via ${JAVA\_HOME}/bin/java -version or via Java system property detection.

 -   Applications SHOULD use ${HADOOP\_CONF\_DIR} or ${\*\_HOME}/etc/hadoop as the location of the configuration directory.

 -   Applications SHOULD use the REST interfaces in lieu of direct RPC calls.
 See note above about using REST and Client Libraries vs direct access to RPC.
+Applications SHOULD use stable interfaces when possible.
+Interfaces marked as evolving interfaces MAY be used however they are not preferred.

+-   Applications SHOULD NOT use traditionally human consumable interfaces such as log file output or shell command output.

 -   YARN applications SHOULD use the Web App proxy to surface their UIs to users, rather than asking users to connect directly to the Application Manager.